itorres60/Note-taker-server/README.md

 Delete code:
 ![Code for delete Screenshot](/screenshots/delete-code.png "Code for delete")

-The process to post data to our array of objects works perectly and unique ID's are added to every new entry.
+The process to post data to our array of objects works perectly and unique IDs that are never duplicated are added to every new entry.
 Here is the screenshot demonstrating the array with said details:

 ![Api Screenshot](/screenshots/api.png "Api delete")